vladislavpyatnitskiy/financial.data.scraping/README.md

 --------------
 Welcome to the Financial Data Scraping repository!
 This repository provides a convenient tool for fetching financial data from various sources including Yahoo Finance, Investing.com, SmartLab, and Finviz.
 Whether you're a data analyst, investor, or researcher, this tool simplifies the process of gathering crucial financial information for your analysis and decision-making.

-FYI: US version of Yahoo!
-Finance is temporarily for parsing, add uk. (e.g. "https://uk.finance.yahoo.com/quote/%s/profile")
+**FYI: script for Yahoo!
+Finance, Investing.com and Smart-lab are temporarily not working**

 ## Features: